Nourish - What’s the Scoop on: Matcha

-Green tea polyphenols have also been shown to noticeably inhibit the process of fat digestion in humans, reducing the amount of energy being stored as fat in the body, in particular abdominal fat.
+Green tea polyphenols show to noticeably inhibit the process of fat digestion in humans.
+As a result, this reduces the amount of energy being stored as fat in the body, in particular abdominal fat.

 No. 4 – Helps Blood Sugar Regulation

 If you’re one to start ogling the biscuit tin by 11am or reaching towards that choccie bar by 3pm, opt for a cup of matcha instead.

-Matcha is very effective at keeping your blood sugar levels stable by helping to regulate insulin and glucose levels so you’re not so tempted to reach for the naughty stuff when those blood sugars start to drop.
+Matcha is very effective at keeping your blood sugar levels stable.
+It actually helps regulate insulin and glucose levels so you’re not so tempted to reach for the naughty stuff when those blood sugars start to drop.

 If you’re eyeballing the coffee thinking that’s a better solution, think again.
 Unlike coffee, Matcha controls your food cravings rather than causing them.
 You read that correctly.
-Coffee actually messes around with your blood sugar levels and can cause all kinds of havoc with your blood sugar levels and ultimately your cravings (which is rarely the urge for something healthy!).
+Coffee actually messes around with your blood sugar levels.
+Indeed, it can cause all kinds of havoc with your blood sugar levels and ultimately your cravings.
+(Which is rarely the urge for something healthy!).

 No. 5 – High in Chlorophyll

-Matcha is very high in chlorophyll, which gives Matcha its beautiful deep green colour, and its cleansing and detoxifying properties.
+Matcha is very high in chlorophyll, which gives the tea its beautiful deep green colour and it’s cleansing and detoxifying properties.
 Chlorophyll helps to purify the blood and flush out unwanted toxins from the body.
 Your liver will love you for it!

 No. 6 – Excellent Coffee Substitute

 While Matcha does contain caffeine, the caffeine in Matcha works very differently to the caffeine in coffee.
-Caffeine in coffee impacts on the adrenal glands and causes spikes in adrenaline glucose and insulin levels, causing jitters, nervousness sleeplessness and hunger pangs.
+Caffeine in coffee impacts on the adrenal glands and causes spikes in adrenaline glucose and insulin levels.
+The result?
+Jitters, nervousness sleeplessness and hunger pangs.
+Not so fun.

-Matcha on the other hand gives an energy release 4-6 times longer than coffee via a time release fashion, allowing the caffeine to enter the bloodstream slowly over time.
+Matcha on the other hand gives an energy release 4-6 times longer than coffee.
+It does this is via a time-release fashion.
+This allows the caffeine to enter the bloodstream slowly over time.

-This leads to a steady level of energy over time rather than a spike and crash within 1 hour.
-It does this whilst simultaneously regulating blood sugar and offering the L-theanine effects of being relaxed and calm, rather than overstimulated.
+As a result, a steady level of energy is given over time rather than a spike and crash within 1 hour.
+It does this whilst simultaneously regulating blood sugar and offering up some L-theanine effects.

 If you want to quit coffee or just lower your intake, Matcha is definitely the way to go!